-MTH 120 CALCULUS AND ITS APPLICATIONS (3T) 3 credits PREREQUISITE: A minimum prerequisite of high school Algebra I, Geometry, and Algebra II with an appropriate mathematics placement score is required.
+MTH 120 CALCULUS AND ITS APPLICATIONS

+PREREQUISITE: A minimum prerequisite of high school Algebra I, Geometry, and Algebra II with an appropriate mathematics placement score is required.
 An alternative to this is that the student should successfully pass with a "C" or higher MTH 112-Precalculus Algebra.